paulfoley/Udacity_Nanodegree-Data_Analyst/Lahman_Baseball_Data-Analysis/README.md

 #### Analysis 3

-What's also interesting, is the best players seem to get paid disportionately high compared to the rest of the normal players.
+What's also interesting, is the best players seem to get paid disproportionately high compared to the rest of the 'normal' players.
 Let's look at the salaries of All-Stars versus their average counterparts.

 ## Getting Started